Teaching

 SKEMA Business School, Bachelor in Business Administration

-SKEMA Business School, Master of Science, PhD School
+SKEMA Business School, Master of Science

 Copenhagen Business School, Master of Science, PhD School